piotrpolak/mp3rename/README.md

  * `--dry-run`                     Only displays operations, does not rename anything
  * `--skip-files`                  Skips renaming files
  * `--skip-directories`            Skips renaming directories
+ * `--convert-flac-to-mp3`         Converts FLAC to MP3 320kb and replaces the file

 ## Directory and file naming conventions